Abaxis, Inc. Charter of the Compensation Committee of the Board of Directors

 - Review and advise the Board concerning both regional and industry-wide compensation practices and trends in order to assess the adequacy and competitiveness of the Company’s compensation programs for the CEO, other executive officers and directors relative to comparable companies in the Company’s industry and geography.

-- Review and propose to the Board from time to time changes in director compensation.
+- Review and recommend to the Board for determination and approval from time to time changes in director compensation.